Notion Mail for Airtable Users? What You Actually Need

 Quicktion handles this by letting you create separate destinations, one per place the email should go.
 Two forwarding addresses, two destinations.
 Forward (or filter-forward) to both, and the same email lands in your Notion database and your Airtable table at the same time.
 Different field mappings on each side, different AI prompts if you want, attachments handled correctly in both.
 If you decide you only want one of them later, delete the destination.
 No migration.

-This is the part Notion Mail can't reach, because it isn't trying to.
-It writes to Notion.
-Anything beyond Notion is someone else's job.
+This is the part Notion Mail could never reach, because it wasn't trying to.
+It wrote to Notion.
+Anything beyond Notion was someone else's job.

 Decision matrix